mcapace/Domeo/PROJECT_DOCUMENTATION.md

 - ✅ Enhanced UI/UX with consistent navigation
 - ✅ Mobile optimization for all features
 - ✅ Safety features and reporting system
+- ✅ Profile creation and editing interface with dome-specific settings
+- ✅ Updated dome icons (heart for connect, lock for private)
+- ✅ Sticky navigation in profile edit interface
 - 🔲 Advanced matching algorithms
 - 🔲 Premium features and subscriptions
 - 🔲 Analytics and insights